crisperdue/prooftoys-site/content/_index.md

 The [Prooftoys](http://prooftoys.org) website and its software are ongoing experiments in creating computer aids to help human beings do mathematics.
-Its knowledge of mathematics is quite limited, but we aim to grow it as users become more advanced and ask for more.
+Its knowledge of mathematics is quite limited, but we aim to grow it as users advance.

 <hr>